cschellberg/perronetest/README.md

 ### Addendum

 There is also an implementation use SocketChannels.
 This should give greater throughput because there are ten channels processing requests.
 When using the SocketChannel implementation and END_OF_MESSAGE must be added to the end of each message.
 SocketRunner uses the standard socket implementation which does not require this.

+### Potential Optimization

+Client should have a blocking queue that feeds the SocketChannel client.
+This channel should be non-blocking and never close until application shutdown.
+This client will continually write to a server-side SocketChannel that always remains open as well.